wao218/Socialcademy/README.md

 ## Description
 Socialcademy is a simplified social networking app.
-Users can create an account, share and like posts.
+Users can create an account, share, comment on, and like posts.
 This app is built with SwiftUI and Firebase.

 ## Features
 * User Authentication / Sign Up / Sign In